 In response, she set up Fair Fight, an organization dedicated to training voter protection teams in states across the country.
 That, along with the New Georgia Project (another voter registration org that she set up before she ran for Governor) lead Abrams and her team to registering 800,000 new voters for this election.

-Clearly, to overlook individual efforts like this and rather pile them into one over-arching victory banner is to overlook the massive part progressive grassroots candidates played in physically (or postally) getting Gen-Z to the polls.
+To overlook individual efforts like this and rather pile them into one over-arching victory banner is to overlook the massive part progressive grassroots candidates played in physically (or postally) getting Gen-Z to the polls.
 It's also insulting.
-But alas, last week when Democrats lost a number of key seats during the ballot count, fingers began pointing inside their own party.
+But alas, when Democrats lost a number of key seats during the ballot count, fingers began pointing inside their own party.
 Some Democratic House members began blaming the party's left for the failure, which not only exposed internal cracks but outdated attitudes.

-"Progressive policies do not hurt candidates," AOC explained in a recent interview with The New York Times.
+"Progressive policies do not hurt candidates," AOC explained in an interview with The New York Times.
 "Every single candidate that co-sponsored Medicare for All in a swing district kept their seat.
 We also know that co-sponsoring the Green New Deal was not a sinker.

 "I think it’s going to be really important how the party deals with this internally, and whether the party is going to be honest about doing a real post-mortem and actually digging into why they lost [in some states].
 Because before we even had any data yet in a lot of these races, there was already finger-pointing that this was progressives’ fault and that this was the fault of the Movement for Black Lives."